kamwoods/splendir/README.md

 ![Splendir Directory Listing View](assets/sds-dirview.png)

 Both the **Directory Listing** view and **Tree View** are implemented with the appropriate data structures and virtual scrolling features to allow viewing directories of any size.
 When scanning large directories, you will see a progress report as the tool builds this data structure.
 Once the directory has been scanned, you can scroll to any point in the output to inspect and review before exporting.
+You can also adjust the Sort Options to instantly view and export sorted results without having to rescan.

 ![Splendir Tree Listing View](assets/sds-treeview.png)

-The **Detailed File List** view is exported as a comma-separated value file, and the **Tree View** is exported as a UTF-8 encoded text file.
+The **Detailed File List** view is exported as a UTF-8 encoded CSV file (this can be conveniently viewed in a spreadsheet), and the **Tree View** is exported as a UTF-8 encoded text file.
 Additional export options are planned for future releases.

 ![Splendir Directory Analysis View](assets/sds-analysis.png)